robtweed/ewd.js/README.md

 ## Installing EWD.js

-Create a directory for your EWD.js environment, eg ~/ewdjs
+Create a directory for your EWD.js environment, eg *~/ewdjs*

 Then, assuming you've already installed Node.js:

        cd ~/ewdjs
        npm install ewdjs

-Modify that first cd command as appropriate for your system.
+Modify that first *cd* command as appropriate for your system.

-In the node_modules/ewdjs directory that is created, you'll find a file named install.js.
+In the *node_modules/ewdjs* directory that has now been created, you'll find a file named *install.js*.
 It is recommended that you run this in order to create the run-time environment and to move the files in the repository to their correct run-time destinations.
 So run the following: